History of Jazz in Timeline

 Loading Video...

-1912: Clef Club orchestra benefit concert
+1912: Clef Club Orchestra Benefit Concert

-In 1912, the earliest written record of the word "jazz" appeared in an article in the Los Angeles Times, where a minor league baseball pitcher used the term "jazz ball" to describe a pitch, noting its wobbling and unpredictable nature.
+In 1912, the earliest written record of the word 'jazz' appeared in the Los Angeles Times, where a baseball pitcher used the term 'jazz ball' to describe a pitch with a wobble.

 In 1912, the publication of W.C.
 Handy's "Memphis Blues" sheet music introduced the 12-bar blues to the world.